-The Lubar School’s doctoral program offers five major areas of study:
+The Lubar College’s doctoral program offers five major areas of study:

-Finance.
 The growth of financial markets, in terms of size, sophistication, and international integration and coordination, have made financial economics a rich and rewarding field for scientific research.
-Students are taught state-of-the-art mathematical, statistical and computer techniques ,and their applications to financial research.
+Students are taught state-of-the-art mathematical, statistical and computer techniques, and their applications to financial research.
 Modern concepts of rational expectations, market efficiency, agency theory, optimal capital asset pricing, dynamic hedging, securities regulation, corporate restructuring, and portfolio theory are offered to students as fertile grounds for theoretical and empirical studies.

 In addition to the above, students can minor in:

 - International Business